kubernetes-retired/multi-tenancy/incubator/hnc/README.md

 * Run `. devenv` (or `source devenv`) to setup your `KUBECONFIG` env var to point to the local Kind cluster, and the `PATH` env vars to add the `kubectl-hnc` plugin to your path.
-* Run `./kind-reset` to stop any existing KIND cluster and setup a new one, including the cert manager required to run the webhooks.
+* Run `make kind-reset` to stop any existing KIND cluster and setup a new one, including the cert manager required to run the webhooks.
 Note that the cert manager may take several minutes to finish working.
-* Run `make test` to run the controller (excluding the validating webhook) locally.
+* Run `make kind-deploy` to build the image, load it into KIND, and deploy to KIND.
-* Run `./kind-deploy` to build the image, load it into KIND, and deploy to KIND.
+  * An intermediate kustomization file will be put into `manifests/`, as well as `hnc-manager.yaml`, the output of `kustomize build`.
+This directory is not included in Git, and is actually populated by `make manifests`.
+Several other targets build `manifests` too, including `test`.
-* Run `./kind-watch` to watch the logs from the HNC container.
+  * You can also run the controller locally (ie, not on the cluster) by saying `make run`.
+Webhooks don't work in this mode because I haven't bothered to find an easy way to make them work yet.
-* Run `make kubectl` to build the kubectl plugin.
+* Run `make kind-watch` to watch the logs from the HNC container.

 At this point, you should be able to run the demo script yourself.
 Please contact us on Slack if you're having trouble.